UltimatePea/LearningHaskellTheImperativeWay/learning_haskell_as_if_it_were_an_imperative_language.md

 ### What is a Monad?

 You can think of monad as a box. `IO` monad is a box which exposes real world communication such as console interaction to the program itself.
-In Haskell, every function that does real world communication has to be wrapped in an `IO` monad.
+In Haskell, every function which does real world communication has to be wrapped in an `IO` monad.
 Please read on if you don't understand the monad concept.
 For the time being, you can think of it as a compiler type hint.

 ### What is `main`?